1. How is the membership of ICCOREIS determined?

 2. When should discussion about timetabling take place?

 Discussions regarding timetabling, especially if there are changes proposed, should begin in Term 3, before the timetable for the new year has been developed.
+At the latest there should be a meeting early in term 4 of each year between the school and representatives of the approved providers to discuss SRE organisation for the following year.

 3. What guidelines are available for the negotiation of SRE with schools?